Synthetixio/SIPs/content/sccp/sccp-257.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->
 The below parameter changes are proposed on the  [1inch integration addresses](https://sips.synthetix.io/sips/sip-288/):
-- Switch to the a new [dex price aggregator](https://etherscan.io/address/0x687e6a7b99b0a8cd8785a12a30901af03489639d), which automatically routes throught 5 bp uniswap pools
+- Switch to the a new [dex price aggregator](https://etherscan.io/address/0x228bCc970003Ca7588337604AFD9Fc5d92bF1C8B), which automatically routes throught 5 bp uniswap pools
-- Lower the atomic exchange fee from 35 bp to 7 bp on trade to/from sBTC
+- Lower the atomic exchange fee from 35 bp to 10 bp on trade to/from sBTC
 - Lower the atomic exchange fee from 15 bp to 7 bp on trade to/from sETH
-- Increase the atomic exchange volume between sETH, sBTC and sUSD to 5 million
+- Increase the maximum atomic exchange volume between sBTC and sUSD to 5 million

-Note that these changes are to be implemented once curve implements the curve fee and A coefficient proposals outlined [here](https://gov.curve.fi/t/update-seth-susd-curve-pool-parameters-atomic-swaps/4592/5) and here.
+Note that these changes are to be implemented once curve implements the curve fee and A coefficient proposals outlined [here](https://gov.curve.fi/t/update-seth-susd-curve-pool-parameters-atomic-swaps/4592/5).
 Also this SCCP supercedes the changes denoted in [SCCP-255](https://sips.synthetix.io/sccp/sccp-255/).

 ## Abstract